Chabahar

 Background

-The IPGL withdrawal is the first third-country state-owned operator exit from Iran in the 2026 war.
-The forced transfer is India's most visible geopolitical setback of the conflict: OFAC's refusal to extend the Chabahar waiver demonstrated that no third-country operator can maintain a foothold in Iran under active US sanctions, regardless of strategic interest.
-Chabahar's status now depends on the conflict's resolution and any post-war sanctions framework.
+The IPGL withdrawal was the first third-country state-owned operator exit from Iran in the 2026 war.
+The forced transfer remains India's most visible geopolitical setback of the conflict: OFAC's refusal to extend the Chabahar waiver demonstrated that no third-country operator can maintain a foothold in Iran under active US sanctions, regardless of strategic interest.
+The July power-loss episode shows the port's infrastructure, and not just its ownership, remains exposed as the war continues past the June memorandum.